 Cheese: Our team prefers hand-shredded cheddar to pre-packed one for three reasons: it’s easier to melt, has a more pronounced taste, and is more economical.

 Heavy cream and milk: This combination helps blend all the ingredients into a silky-smooth sauce that tantalizes the taste buds of many pasta lovers.
+It’s also the secret to a decadent dish of White Spaghetti or Creamy Seafood Pasta that’s rich and buttery.

 Chicken broth: Chicken broth is just as wholesome as it’s delicious and adds a new dimension of flavor to your dish.